vim/vim/README.md

   mismatch.
 * When running the tool externally the standard python command can be used, which is quite often available by default or can be easily installed.
+* The built-in interface has an API that is unique for Vim with Python.
+This is an extra API to learn.
 * A .py file can be compiled into a .pyc file and execute much faster.
 * Inside Vim multi-threading can cause problems, since the Vim core is single threaded.
 In an external tool there are no such problems.